Bookings now closed.

 4 group video calls in weeks 2, 4, 6 and 8 (taking place on a Wednesday or Thursday)

-Final video call on Thursday 17th December (for anyone who needs extra time to catch up)
+Final video call the week after the programme ends (for anyone who needs extra time to catch up)

 Facebook group for sharing responses and peer support